-In addition to guest contributors, Artists & Climate Change features four regular contributors:
+In addition to guest contributors, Artists & Climate Change features four regular writers:

-CHANTAL BILODEAU is a playwright, translator, and research artist whose work focuses on the intersection of science, policy, culture, and climate change.
-She is the founder of Artists and Climate Change, and the Artistic Director of The Arctic Cycle, an organization that uses artistic engagement and advocacy to foster dialogue about our global climate crisis and encourage people to take action.
+CHANTAL BILODEAU (founder) is a playwright, translator, and research artist whose work focuses on the intersection of science, policy, culture, and climate change.
+She is the Artistic Director of The Arctic Cycle, an organization that uses artistic engagement and advocacy to foster dialogue about our global climate crisis and encourage people to take action.
 In 2015, she co-organized the international Climate Change Theatre Action, a series of worldwide readings and performances of climate change plays, poems and songs presented in support of the United Nations Paris Climate Conference.
 Recent awards include the Woodward International Playwriting Prize as well as First Prize in the Earth Matters on Stage Ecodrama Festival and the Uprising National Playwriting Competition.
 Her work has been presented at theaters, universities, and science/policy conferences across the U.S. and Canada, as well as in Mexico, Italy and Norway.

 JULIA LEVINE is a theatre artist, educator, and producer based in New York City.
 Originally from the Midwestern U.S., Julia’s work involves collaborative processes and explorations of the twenty-first century, with particular attention to environmental concerns.
 Her original play, GAIA: an eco-theatre project, includes found and devised text, and was part of the Indiana State Museum’s 2015 Going Green Festival.
 As a director in NYC, Julia has assisted on various downtown projects that consider political and cultural topics, with companies including Theater in Asylum, Manhattan Shakespeare Project, and Honest Accomplice Theatre.
 Julia teaches youth of all ages around NYC, encouraging students to embody ethical lifestyles through community-building exercises and storytelling.
 Julia is the Marketing Fellow at HERE Arts Center, and has worked administratively for Superhero Clubhouse, The Foundry Theatre, The TEAM, and others.
 She is the Assistant Producer of the 2017 International Human Rights Festival, co-hosted by the Institute of Prophetic Activist Art and Dixon Place, where she will premiere Uproot, her new play on the American food system.
 Julia graduated summa cum laude from Butler University, where she studied Theatre and Anthropology.